 - 9.1.
 The Cabinet may appoint such Committees or Sub-Committees as it considers necessary and appropriate to assist in the discharge of its functions. - 5.1.9.2.
-In making such appointments, the Cabinet must specify the name of the Committee/Sub-Committee, its membership (including its ChairmanChair and, if appropriate, Vice-ChairmanChair) and the terms of reference of the body.
+In making such appointments, the Cabinet must specify the name of the Committee/Sub-Committee, its membership (including its ChairmanChair and the terms of reference of the body.